The64thGamer/cheeseepedia/content/transcriptions/march-1991-segment-1.md

 **Chuck:**

+There'll be more time for pleasure and since leisure is a Chuck E. treasure.
+The future looks fun to me.

 I've got no crystal ball, just a really strong hunch that I'll be having a great time if I stick